splunk/exp-lazyproto/README.md

 so that each goroutine gets its own copy.
 Fortunately, cloning can be done lazily as well (the clone operation is not yet implemented), significantly reducing any potential performance overhead.

+## Future Work

+### Backward Marshaling

+Marshaling currently is done in a forward serialization manner, where bytes with smaller indices in the resulting wire representation are created earlier.
+We need to explore the backward serialization which processes the data in the opposite order.
+This may help eliminate some copying overhead where we need to shift previously written data to insert larger than anticipated size markers.
+A quick implementation of a backwards marshaller did not demonstrate significant performance benefits, however it is still worth exploring more a bit more carefully.

+### Encapsulated Slice Types

+The getters for repeated fields currently return slices.
+This is dangerous.
+Any direct modification of the slice will not be known by the library and will result in incorrect operation.

+We need to encapsulate the slices into our own data type in order to correctly mark the containing message as modified when the slice-modifying operations are called.

+### Cloning and Equality Operations

+These operations are not yet implemented.
+They can be done in a lazy way that does not perform full decoding and will be more performant than the naive implementation that traverses all messages and fields.

+### Faster Concurrent Pools

+There is currently one pool per message type.
+In highly concurrent scenarios the pools may become the point of contention.
+We need to benchmark and explore the possibility of having multiple pools of the same message type in order to reduce the contention.